SNlsn/calendar-test-2013-update/notes/Calendar-Module-Recipe.md

 An improved calendar module for Unify2 development, using FullCalendar and jQueryUI datetime add-on, which adds a time selector to the jQueryUI calendar

+##TODO ##

+When editing a record, the datetime select doesn't "remember" any existing setting - it reverts to 9AM of the current day.
+I need to figure out how to pass that widget any existing setting when it loads.

 ##Resources##

 * Bokmann [FullCalendar-Rails gem](https://github.com/bokmann/fullcalendar-rails)